Russia's Gazprom to shut gas pipeline to Europe for 3 days

 Germany’s Economy Ministry said in an email to The Associated Press that it had taken note of Gazprom's planned downtime for Nord Stream 1.

-The flows of natural gas through Nord Stream 1 have been contentious.
-The latest shutdown will come a month after Gazprom restored natural gas supply through the pipeline to only a fifth of its capacity after a previous shutoff for maintenance.

-Russia has blamed the reductions through the pipeline on technical problems but Germany calls them a political move by the Kremlin to sow uncertainty and push up prices amid the conflict in Ukraine.

-The newly announced maintenance shutoff raises additional fears that Russia could completely cut off the gas that is used to power industry, generate electricity and heat homes in Europe to try to gain political leverage over Europe as it tries to boost its storage levels for winter.
+The newly announced maintenance shutoff raises additional fears that Russia could completely cut off the gas to try to gain political leverage over Europe as it tries to boost its storage levels for winter.

 Germany recently announced that its gas storage facilities had reached 75% capacity, two weeks before the target date of Sept.
 1. Germans have been urged to cut gas use now so the country will have enough for the winter ahead.